gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note2.md

 Data is formatted by the computer to have compatibility between different devices.

 **American Standard Code for Information Interchange (ASCII)** is for text-based language to use.
-It ensures data is readable by receiving system.
+It ensures that data is readable by receiving system.
 It provides proper data structures and negotiates data transfer syntax for the Application Layer (Layer 7).

 Other format of data will be GIF, JPG, PNG, SVG, etc.

 **Encryption** is used to scramble data as it goes in transit to keep it secure from any prying eyes.

-For example, TLS (Transport Layer Security) is being used to secure the data between my computer and a website like Facebook or Google.
+For example, **TLS (Transport Layer Security)** is being used to secure the data between my computer and a website like Facebook or Google.

 TLS connections create an encrypted tunnel, so nobody else can see what's inside it, such as username, password, or credit card information.

 SSL (Secure Sockets Layer) was the predecessor to TLS and was commonly used for securing data, though it has largely been replaced by the more secure TLS.

+SSL -> TLS

 **Scripting languages** like HTML, JavaScript, or PHP operate at the Presentation Layer because they are involved in formatting and structuring data for display and interaction on the web.

-## Layer 7 - Application
+## Layer 7 - Application (Human-computer interaction)

 This layer provides application-level services where users communicate with the computer.